Jedaiah ben Abraham Bedersi

 In his poems he assumed the appellation "Penini" (הפניני, "Dispenser of Pearls"), and because of this appellation the ethical work Mibḥar haPeninim of Solomon ibn Gabirol has been erroneously ascribed to Bedersi.

 Early life

 Bedersi was a precocious child.
-He was scarcely fifteen years old when he published his work Baḳḳashat ha-Memin (The Mem Prayer), a hymn of 1000 words, each of which begins with the letter mem (translated into Latin and German).
-Bedersi's father, very much pleased with those evidences of his child's precocity, expressed his approbation in a short poem which in many editions is given at the end of the hymn.
-The work contains only mere quibbles on Biblical passages, and is often very obscure; but, considering the age of the author, the facility with which he handles the Hebrew vocabulary is astonishing.
+He was scarcely fifteen years old when he published his work Baqqashat ha-Memin "The Mem Prayer", a hymn of 1000 words, each of which begins with the letter mem, translated into Latin and German.
+Bedersi's father, very much pleased with the evidence of his child's precocity, expressed his approbation in a short poem, which in many editions is given at the end of the hymn.
+The work contains only mere quibbles on Biblical passages and is often very obscure, but considering the age of the author, the facility with which he handles the Hebrew vocabulary is astonishing.

 Sefer ha-Pardes

 Bedersi's Talmudical knowledge must have been equally extensive; for, as may be seen in the introduction to his commentary on the Aggadah of the Talmud, he was but fifteen years old when he entered the Talmudical school of R. Meshullam.
 At the age of seventeen he produced his ethical work Sefer ha-Pardes (The Book of the Garden).
 This treatise, first published at Constantinople in 1515 (?) and reproduced by Joseph Luzzatto in Ozar ha-Ṣifrut, iii., is divided into eight chapters: